mainettis/darksun/docs/tools.md

     ```
     setx PATH "%path%;C:\Users\<user_name>\.nimble\bin"
     ```
+    For linux, please look into modifying your `.profile` or `.bashrc`(if using bash).

+    > :warning: **If you choose an alternate method of installation for nimble**, please make sure you get the exact version or greater of nim required by the [Neverwinter](https://nimble.directory/pkg/neverwinter) and [Nasher](https://nimble.directory/pkg/nasher) nim packages.

 #### Neverwinter
 Neverwinter.nim is a set of tools that can convert the various file formats used by Neverwinter Nights into `.json` and other formats, which are text files readable by most text readers and easily handled by source control systems such as Git.
 Without these conversion tools, we would not be able to track file changes nor have the convenience of build tools such as Nasher.